 Drive with Uber or Lyft

-Rideshare driving for a company such as Uber or Lyft can be a great way to earn extra cash.
+Rideshare driving with a company such as Uber or Lyft can be a great way to earn extra cash.
 Rideshare driving works like a taxi service.
 You bring people from one destination to another.

 Rideshare driving is a bit different from taxi service because it’s generally cheaper and more personal.
 Uber and Lyft are the two main ridesharing services.